 Things to do when planning to run/walk in a racing event:

-• Running is a social sport.
-We encourage you to run with friends and/or a club to learn tips, a boost of motivation, and to enjoy the comradery of running/walking with others.
+- Running is a social sport.
+We encourage you to run with friends and/or a club to learn tips, a boost of motivation, and to enjoy the camaraderie of running/walking with others.

 Before and during our event: